Religion and Philosophy

 Religious Studies is an optional subject in the 6th Form and offers the opportunity to build on the foundations of the study of philosophy and ethics, as well as the Short Course GCSE study of Buddhism.
 Girls study key philosophical arguments for the existences of God and challenges to theistic belief presented by evil.
 The study of ethics considers medical ethics including abortion, euthanasia, as well as animal experimentation, the use of nuclear deterrents and sexual relationships.

 The Religion and Philosophy department offer a range of clubs for those girls who wish to extend their learning beyond the classroom, or just want to take the opportunity to develop their mindfulness.
-Throughout the year we offer:
+During 2018-19 we will offer:

 In addition, girls are fully supported with their curriculum studies at our weekly Religion and Philosophy Clinic.

-We offer a regular programme of trips including a visit to Manchester Cathedral as part of our entry to the national Spirited Art competition and visits to Manchester Buddhist Centre to support our GCSE and A Level studies.
-Pupils are also offered the opportunity to experience challenging gifted and talented conferences, and lectures that support AS and A level studies.
+We offer a regular programme of trips including visits to Manchester Cathedral and Manchester Buddhist Centre.
+All pupils in Year 7 and 8 are involved in a creative art project with the best pieces being entered into the national Spirited Art competition.
+Pupils are also offered the opportunity to experience challenging gifted and talented conferences, and lectures that support AS and A-level studies.